When I first learned about convergent evolution in school, this is the example the textbook gave: dolphins and penguins.

 Saber teeth have evolved no less than seven times independently among mammals and stem-mammals throughout history.
 Here are the groups:

 So, if saber teeth have happened so many times independently throughout history, why don’t any creatures have them now?
 The answer is simple yet somewhat unsatisfactory–coincidence.
 But don’t fret–saber teeth are likely to show up again in the future!
-Just you wait a couple million years, my money is on either the descendents of lions or of mandrills.
+Just you wait a couple million years, my money is on either the descendants of lions or of mandrills.

 Ichthyosaurs and Dolphins